DJSanti/temporalio-subscription-example-go/README.md

-# Temporal Subscription Workflow Template - Go
+# Temporal Subscription Workflow Tutorial - Go
-This guide is currently a work in progress.

-## Introduction
+Temporal promises to help you build long-lasting apps.
+With this example, you'll learn how to integrate key Temporal concepts into an email-based subscription program.

 ## Prerequisites
-Temporal Cloud
+- Temporal Cloud
-Review Hello World.
+- Review Hello World

 ## Steps
+1.